stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 In some cases, you may need to delete or disable (revoke) an API Key.
 This is important for management of API Keys.
 For example, a developer may delete an API Key because it has been compromised, or the administrator may disable all API Keys for a developer that is past due on payments for the service.
 API Keys can be retrieved from either the `Application` or `Account`.
 Once it is retrieved, it can be deleted or disabled.

 #### Deleting an API Key
-{% codetab id:delete-api-key langs:java node python %}
+{% codetab id:delete-api-key langs:java node %}
 ------
 APIKey apiKey = application.getApiKey("FURThLWDE4MElDTFVUMDNDTzpQSHozZ");
 apiKey.delete();